Master Gardener Training

 Master Gardener Training Course

-After completion of classes, Master Gardener Interns complete 100 hours of approved volunteer service through the County Extension office over a period of two years to earn their Master Gardener Certification.
-Volunteer service hours include participating in sustainable gardening public education activities, diagnosing plant problems through the Plant Clinic, working in demonstration gardens, and serving on Master Gardener committees and projects.
+After completion of classes, Master Gardener Interns complete 100 hours of approved volunteer service over a period of two years to earn their Master Gardener Certification.
+Volunteer service hours include participating in sustainable gardening public education activities, diagnosing plant problems through the Ask a Master Gardener Plant Clinic, working in demonstration gardens and community gardens, and serving on Master Gardener committees and projects.
 Volunteers may work with children or vulnerable adults and therefore must complete an industry standard background check.

 Scholarships are available!

+Tuition for the training is $275 plus the cost of a background check and an optional soil test (for use in class activities).
 The Master Gardener Program is open to all who desire to become a volunteer community educator in sustainable gardening, regardless of ability to pay for training.
-We will make the latest edition of the scholarship application available once we open enrollment.
+Please email laurel.moulton@wsu.edu for a scholarship application.

 Master Gardener Training Interest